 Gain Experience: Summer & Academic Year

 The Bates College Health Sciences Society (Club Med) is for anyone interested in medicine, veterinary medicine, dentistry, physical therapy, occupational therapy, nursing, physician assistant, and any other field within the health sciences.
 Club Med plans meetings, lectures, book readings, and alumni presentations.
-Contact: Jillian Serrano (President).
+Contact: Mariam Josyula (President).

 The Bates Public Health Initiative (PHI) provides students with an opportunity to engage in public health outreach both on the Bates campus and in the surrounding area.
 PHI offers opportunities to volunteer at a local free clinic, engage in public health awareness campaigns, and invites guest speakers to campus.
-Contact: Jake O’Hara (President)
+Contact: Katherine Faulkner and Anna Gouveia (Co-presidents).

 Bates Emergency Medical Services (EMS) is a Maine licensed EMS service that provides emergency care to the Bates College community.
 All members are volunteers that have completed the Emergency Medical Technician course.
 An entirely student run service, Bates EMT’s volunteer their time to be on call and are ready to respond to any campus emergency 24 hours a day, 7 days a week when school is in session.
-Contact: Phoebe Hyland (Chief) and Enton Lam (Deputy Chief)
+Contact: Ronan Goulden (Chief) and Sophie Love-Webb (Deputy Chief).

-In addition, here is a list of programs that do not target a specific population of students.
+Finally, the following is a list of opportunities that do not target a specific population of students.
 Many institutions and organizations offer summer programs that incorporate clinical or research experiences, and many of these programs provide generous stipends to participants.
 You may wish to include these programs in your search.

-Due to the COVID19 pandemic, these opportunities are not available for the Fall 2020 semester.
-Please check back for updated information regarding the 2021 Winter/Spring semester.
+Due to the COVID19 pandemic, these opportunities will not be available for the Fall 2021 semester.
+Please check back for updated information regarding the 2022 Winter/Spring semester.

 Each year we reach out and compile a list of Healthcare Professionals (including alumni) who offer to provide insight and advice to Bates students.